kimmobrunfeldt/lissu-proxy/README.md

 Lissu is a service where you can see real time locations of buses in Tampere.

-Original Lissu API doesn't handle load well.
-This proxy serves data from Lissu API in a more convenient format.
+This proxy doesn't do anything else than:

+* Handles load *(original doesn't)*
+* [Transforms](https://github.com/kimmobrunfeldt/lissu-proxy/blob/master/transform.js) response to a nicer format

 ## API